-Our audit procedures in this area included:

-- Engaging our information technology specialists to assess the software system that is used to initiate, process and recognize revenue.
-Our specialists tested the controls by comparing the terms and pricing data on the system against the approved price lists and checked the recorded revenue agrees with the reports from the system. - Testing whether manual controls around revenue recognition are appropriately designed to prevent and detect identified risk of fraud in revenue recognition.
-The controls tested included the reviews of invoices issued to customers.
-These controls are designed to ensure that the recognized revenue is appropriate; - Evaluating whether the recognized revenue agrees with the charging rates in the customer contracts and approved airway bills; and - Assessing completeness of the recognized revenue by obtaining details of sales made few days to the end of the year and after the end of the year and inspecting the source documents on whether the revenue was recognised in the correct accounting period.
+- Our audit procedures in this area included: - Involving our information technology specialists to assess the software system that is used to initiate, process and recognize revenue.
+This included testing the design, implementation and operating effectiveness of automated controls around revenue recognition by comparing the terms and pricing data on the system against the approved price lists and checked the recorded revenue agrees with the reports from the system; - Testing the design, implementation and operating effectiveness of manual controls around ground handling revenue recognition.
+This includes management review of invoices issued to customers against evidence of service delivered; - Obtaining a sample of revenue transaction and inspecting the sample on whether the amounts recognized as revenue agrees with the charging rates in the customer contracts and approved airway bills; and - Assessing completeness of the recognized revenue by obtaining details of sales made few days to the end of the year and after the end of the year and inspecting the source documents on whether the revenue was recognised in the correct accounting period.